 Avast!
-Your feedback is appreciated to help guide our continuous improvement.
+Your feedback is needed – please help guide our continuous improvement

 Our Sea School Expedition Survey only takes a few minutes of your time, if you have had a Sea School or Blue Peter experience, please provide your feedback here…

 We are most interested in long term partnerships with organisations to carefully design, evaluate and improve sequenced expedition programs against a range of specific objectives.